 Workers on-site (other than the representatives) may also engage with the inspector and decide to talk privately or file an additional verbal or written complaint.
 The inspector is allowed to engage with any worker on-site.

 The OSHA inspector should immediately communicate newly discovered hazards or apparent violations during the inspection process to both management and workers.
-If changes have been made in the facility since the complaint, all parties must be informed.
+All parties must be informed if changes have been made in the facility since the complaint.

-The inspector may use specialized equipment to measure environmental conditions such as sound levels, air quality or lighting, and take note and communicate the results.
+The inspector may use specialized equipment to measure environmental conditions such as sound levels, air quality, or lighting, and take notes and communicate the results.
 It is recommended that workers and management also take notes to record anything brought up during the inspection.

 The closing conference

-After the walk-around, a closing conference should be held by the inspector with workers and management jointly, or first with the workers and then with the employer if held separately.
+After the walk-around, the inspector should hold a closing conference with workers and management jointly, or first with the workers and then with the employer if held separately.